PeishiJiang/DART-PFLOTRAN/README.md

 ## Folder structure

-The following is the the main structure of the {DART-PFLOTRAN} repository:
+The following is the main structure of the {DART-PFLOTRAN} repository:

 ```
 .
 +-- README.md         # The README file for a general introduction
 +-- INSTALL_DART.md   # The procedures of installing and configuring DART
-+-- INSTALL_DEPENDENCIES.md  # The procedures of installing some requried packages
++-- INSTALL_DEPENDENCIES.md  # The procedures for installing some required packages
 +-- model_mod.F90     # The interface for linking PFLOTRAN and DART
 +-- file_paths.nml    # The namelist files containing the locations of all the required files/repositories
 |
-+-- smoother/         # The repository containing fortran files for conducting one-time smoother using DART utitlies
++-- smoother/         # The repository containing fortran files for conducting one-time smoother using DART utilities
 +-- obs_kind/         # The repository containing both the DEFAULT_obs_kind_mod.F90 file and obs_def_PFLOTRAN_mod.F90 FILE
 +-- utils/            # The utility repository
 +-- work/             # The repository containing shell scripts and compiling files